Professional Advancement as a Medical Assistant

 Professional Advancement Available for Medical Assistants

-Medical Assisting isn’t just a static job.
-It’s a career with many opportunities in which to specialize and find a niche.
+Medical Assisting is not just a static job, It's a career with many opportunities in which to specialize and find a niche.
 Finding the right medical office administration schools and courses must be researched.

 The most common kind of medical assistant certification is becoming a certified medical assistant (CMA).
 But, according to Bess-Orr, graduates of a medical assisting training program can also sit for the exam to become a:

 - Certified EKG Technician